 Are there fees for C-cert?

 Beginning in January 2020, diplomates will pay an annual fee as part of their C-cert requirements.
-The annual $175 administrative fee is used to offset the cost of administering the C-cert process and can be paid between January 1 and March 31.
+The annual $175 administrative fee is used to offset the cost of administering the C-cert process.
+Diplomates can pay online by signing into the UCNS website and navigating to their profile page.
 With the smaller annual fee, versus the large recertification examination fee, diplomates will find it easier to budget other life-long learning opportunities relative to their subspecialty and practice.